Punta del Este: History

-The first Europeans to set foot in what is now Punta del Este were the Spanish at the beginning of the 16th century.
-However, the colonization of the area actually began around Maldonado at the end of the 18th century due to Portuguese expansionism.
-Punta del Este and its surroundings (Maldonado and Punta Ballena) at the end of the 19th century were kilometers of sand and dunes, but in 1896 Antonio Lussich bought 4447 acres of uninhabited land and there he started a botanical garden, Arboretum Lussich, and planted trees and plants from all over the world.
-Later the trees started to spread on their own, and now the area is full of mostly Pines, Eucalyptus, Acacias and various species of bushes.
+Punta del Este and its surroundings (Maldonado and Punta Ballena) at the end of the 19th century were kilometers of sand and dunes, but in 1896 Antonio Lussich bought 4447 acres of uninhabited land and started the botanical garden Arboretum Lussich, planting trees and plants from all over the world.
+The trees propagated on their own, with Pines, Eucalyptus, Acacias and various species of bushes flourishing.

 On 5 July 1907, it was declared a "Pueblo" (village) by Act of Ley 3.186.
 Its status was elevated to "Ciudad" (city) on 2 July 1957 by the Act of Ley Nº 12.397.